 The goal of collection development services is to maintain a collection of library materials that supports the needs of the university community.
 The collection consists of a wide range of resources which include print and electronic books and journals, audiovisual and multimedia materials, and online databases.
 For more information see the collection development policy.

 In-person and telephone research help provides assistance at the Connection Center Desk in the Conaton Learning Commons.
-Research help shifts are staffed primarily by librarians with graduate students covering part of the Friday and all of the Saturday shifts.

 Resource Sharing services support scholarly research by obtaining books and journal articles not owned at Xavier University Library through ILLiad interlibrary loan, OhioLINK, and SearchOhio.
 Resource Sharing manages Electronic Reserves by scanning and posting materials requested by faculty to Electronic Reserves to make them available for student use.